phaninaidu2612-analytics/House-Market-Analysis-powerbi/README.md

 ## Conclusion:

-This dashboard provides a comprehensive view of the housing market by combining transactional and economic data.
+This dashboard delivers a comprehensive analysis of the housing market by integrating transactional data with key economic indicators, enabling a deeper understanding of price behavior, regional performance, and market trends.

+The analysis reveals that region, property age, and sales type are critical drivers influencing housing prices and overall market activity.
+High-performing regions such as Zealand and Jutland dominate transaction volumes, while newer properties consistently command higher prices, highlighting strong buyer preference for modern housing.

+Additionally, shifting trends in sales types—such as the growth in auction-based transactions and decline in traditional sales—indicate evolving market dynamics and potential changes in buyer behavior and affordability.
+Economic factors like inflation and mortgage yields further reinforce their influence on pricing and investment decisions.

-It enables users to:
+Overall, this solution enables stakeholders to:

-Track sales trends
-Compare regional performance
+- Identify high-growth regions and investment opportunities
-Understand pricing dynamics
+- Understand pricing drivers and property valuation patterns
+- Monitor market trends and performance over time
-Make data-driven investment decisions.
+- Make data-driven real estate and investment decisions

+This project demonstrates how combining data modeling, DAX calculations, and visual analytics can transform complex housing data into meaningful business insights.